trisdauvergne/milestone-project-03/README.md

 - [Heroku](https://www.heroku.com/) for hosting the deployed app

 ## Testing
 Testing information can be found in the separate testing file which can be accessed [here](https://github.com/trisdauvergne/milestone-project-03/blob/00d1baa9a31a3c0238660b9be2836eee7824d2c7/TESTING.md).

+## Data structure
+The data for this project is stored within 1 x collection with the data schema visualised here.

 ## Credits